 The registration authority for independent schools is the Department for Education (DfE), which directs inspection according to a specified frequency or at any time where the DfE has particular concerns about a school.
 The Independent Schools Inspectorate (ISI) is the body approved by the Secretary of State for the purpose of inspecting schools which are, or whose heads are, in membership of the associations which form the Independent Schools Council (ISC) and reporting on the extent to which they meet the Independent School Standards ("the standards") in the Schedule to the Education (Independent School Standards) Regulations 2014.
 Accordingly, inspection records whether the school meets each of these standards, which are arranged in eight Parts, each of which is divided into separate paragraphs.
-The inspection of schools that have early years settings not requiring registration similarly records whether the school complies with key provisions of the Early Years Foundation Stage statutory framework, and for registered settings the full range of the Early Years Foundation Stage provisions is considered.
+The inspection of schools that have early years settings not requiring registration similarly records whether the school complies with key provisions of the Early Years Foundation Stage provisions is considered.
 Additionally, the inspection reports on the school's accessibility plan under Schedule 10 of the Equality Act 2010 and the ban on corporal punishment under section 548 of the Education Act 1996.
 It comments on the progress made by the school in meeting the compliance action points set out in the school's most recent statutory inspection.

 All association independent schools will have an inspection within three years from April 2016, in accordance with the Framework.
 The inspection may be of COMPLIANCE ONLY or of EDUCATIONAL QUALITY AND COMPLIANCE depending on a number of factors, including findings from their most recent inspection.
 Schools judged not to meet the standards following their inspection may also be subject to a progress monitoring visit before their next routine inspection.
-The progress monitoring visit will judge whether the school has taken the necessary action to meet any un-met standards and any concerns about quality identified at their previous inspection.
+The progress monitoring visit will judge whether the school has taken the necessary action to meet any unmet standards and any qualitative concerns identified at their previous inspection.

-This is a COMPLIANCE ONLY inspection and, as such, reports only on the school's compliance with the standards.
+This is a COMPLIANCE ONLY inspection and as such reports only on the school's compliance with the standards.
 The standards represent minimum requirements and judgements are given either as met or as not met.
 All schools are required to meet all the standards applicable to them.
 Where the minimum requirements are not met, this is clearly indicated in the relevant section of the report and the school is required to take the actions specified.
 In this focused compliance inspection, key regulations and standards have been inspected in detail.
-These are the regulations on safeguarding; measures to guard against bullying; arrangements for pupils' health and safety; arrangements to check the suitability of staff; the provision of information to parents; the handling of parents' complaints; and other related aspects of leadership and management.
-The remaining standards will be deemed to continue to be met unless evidence to the contrary is found.
+These are the regulations on safeguarding; measures to guard against bullying; arrangements for pupils' health and safety, arrangements to check the suitability of staff; the provision of information to parents; the handling of parents' complaints; and other related aspects of leadership and management.
+The remaining standards and requirements are deemed to be met unless evidence to the contrary has been found.